matytyma/UserMod/README.md

 Simple Discord bot to let members of your server help moderate it

 ## Running the bot
-To run the project, first clone it with `git`
+To run the bot, first clone it with `git`
 ```shell
 git clone https://github.com/matytyma/UserMod.git
 ```